flavien-ro/WEB_EPYTODO_2019/README.md

 to make it visually friendly.

 To run It:

-  Linux: sudo python run.py
+  On Linux: type "sudo python run.py" in your command line

   Then, In you web browser type "http://127.0.0.1:5000"

-For more information go on the subject named "B-WEB-200_EPyTodo.pdf"
+For more information refer to the subject named "B-WEB-200_EPyTodo.pdf"